kbavi/calendly/Setup.md

 ## Prerequisites

-- Go 1.x or higher
+- GNU make
-- Docker and Docker Compose
+- Go 1.22 or higher if running locally
-- Make (optional, but recommended)
+- Docker and Docker Compose if running via docker compose

 ## Installation